 After a certain vote in the General Convention that went the way of the moral innovators, someone turned to Bishop William Frey and said: “Well, Bill, I guess the handwriting is on the wall!”
 “Yes,” Bishop Frey replied, “and it says the same thing it said the first time.”
 The original handwriting was addressed to a complacent ruling class which had duped its people with idolatry.
 It read, Mene, Mene, Tekel Parsin: “God has numbered your days and brought it to an end” (Daniel 5:26-28).
 Is it possible that these are God’s words to the Episcopal Church today?

-Twenty years on, is it possible that the handwriting is speaking to the Lambeth Establishment?
+Twenty-plus years on, is it possible that the handwriting is still speaking to the Lambeth Establishment?

 There was a young lady from Niger,